peteroupc/peteroupc.github.io/jump.md

 The following table shows the characteristic polynomial and jump polynomials for some PRNG families.
 In the table:

+- Each number before the colon in the jump polynomial column is the number of PRNG outputs discarded when the corresponding jump polynomial is used.
 - Each polynomial's coefficients are zeros and ones, so the table shows them as a base-16 integer that stores the coefficients as individual bits: the least significant bit is the degree-0 coefficient, the next bit is the degree-1 coefficient, and so on.
 For example, the integer 0x23 stores the coefficients of the polynomial x<sup>5</sup> + x + 1.
+- Each characteristic polynomial's highest coefficient is x<sup>n</sup>, where n is the PRNG's state size.
+Thus, the table shows it as a base-16 integer with n plus one bits.
 - "'Period'/&phi;" means the PRNG's maximum cycle length divided by the golden ratio, and rounded to the closest odd integer; this jump parameter is chosen to avoid overlapping number sequences as much as possible (see also [**NumPy documentation**](https://docs.scipy.org/doc/numpy/reference/random/parallel.html)).

 &nbsp;